MaxBurgert/gethigh/README.md

+# Milestone 3, we are getting higher!
+Yesterday we had our team meeting and reviewed the last week together.
+In our last blog entry we told you that we managed it to start a game and that there are progresses in our collision detection.
+We have now made big steps in the last week by optimizing our collision detection and collision handling which is now working totally fine.
+Furthermore we now have a basic gamecycle so that the game is playable with more than one person in a really basic way.
+But thats not all, besides all the coding we also took care of the important documentation.
+We rewrote our software quality concept, documented and beautified our code and prepared the presentation for milestone 3 what will be the next exciting event these days we are looking forward to!

+`Tim Königl on 19.4`

 # Ready up!
 The game lobby is in its final steps as it now provides the function to start, end and open a game.
 When all clients in a game lobby have pressed the ready button, the game will start automatically.
 We also made changes to the logout handling for the server and client side, which fixes a bug where the client closed the window but was not properly logged off.